mrrbrilliant/rithy.org/content/posts/what-is-it.md

 ---
-title: "What is Rithy.org"
+title: "Continue writting"
 date: 2020-07-30T20:58:53+07:00
-draft: true
 ---

-This is a transition from rithythul.com to rithy.org

-rithy.org represents my personal reflections on life, and is dedicated to my work and service toward humanitarian efforts.

-Over the past decade, I have been fortunate to have met many great people who have become mentors, supporters, and friends.
+[rithy.org](http://rithy.org) is my personal space for self-expression online.
+A collection of record of my experiences going through life full wonder and challenges.
+Some of the reflection is an advice to my future Self, while some hope to be mirror for some younger people to avoid mistakes I have made over the years.

+Mid-day of November 14 was when my life truely begun.
+The first time I truely left home to go into the world outside of my parents' oversight and to pursuit something unknown.
+I have been fortunate to have met many kind and wonderful human being that showed me being human is super wonderful.
+While some were lessons to be voide, many others become close friends, mentors, and business partners.
-I have received so much positive support from them, that now has become my time to give back.

-I will write about my thought & reflection of my being, my experiences, principles, philosophy, work and play.
-Hope this will help some people who can make use of it.
+I have received so much positive support from them, that now has become my time to pay forward to others through my writing here.
+I write about my thought & reflection of my being, experiences, principles, philosophy, work and play.
+Hope this will help some people who can make good use of it.

-I hope to one day contribute bigger things, than just writing.
-Will first let's it flow, then let hope it will glow.
-Or let's it be!
+I hope to one day to contribute bigger things, than just writing.
+For now, will let's things flow and happen on its own.
+I am here in this life to expiriment and learn.

+I am thankful that our life somehow has crossed paths.
+May it crossed again and again.